Immigration and Asylum

 You can apply for money and housing support for you and your family while you wait to find out if you’ll be given asylum.
 This means your children can go to a free state school and you may get free healthcare from the NHS.
 You can still apply for short term support if you’ve been refused asylum and are preparing to leave the UK.

 Asylum Team at Newcastle City Council support people during the asylum process.
 They support the ‘move on’ process if you are granted refugee status.
-They offer advice and signposting if you receive a negative decision on your asylum claim.
+They offer advice and signposting if you are refused asylum.

 Newcastle City Council is a recognised City of Sanctuary and are committed to welcome people seeking sanctuary and help rebuild their lives.
 Read more about the asylum process in Newcastle on www.newcastle.gov.uk